-We ducked under vines, slapped through corse bundles of ferns, lept over branches and slalomed between trees.
+We ducked under vines, slapped through coarse bundles of ferns, lept over branches and slalomed between trees.
 I checked my watch: 4:20 pace.
 Holy macaroni, I am a freaking trail running god.
 I passed one, two, three runners.
 People tried to stick on, but I was gone.
-I was told by passers-by that a mob of front runners all held together around five minutes ahead.
-Knowing my downhill pace and fancy feet (and achy bee sting ankle), I knew I’d catch them before we arrived at the base of the Suunto King of the Hill segment.
+I was told by those who came out to watch the race that a mob of front runners all held together around five minutes ahead.
+Knowing my downhill pace and fancy feet (and achy bee sting ankle), I hoped I’d catch them before we arrived at the base of the Suunto King of the Hill segment.
 Meanwhile, I tried recording everything I could on my tiny GoPro Hero Session 5.
 Cliffs so high if you kick a rock off the trail (or drop a GoPro) it will be in freefall for 500m before reaching its demise below.

 Massive redwoods felled ages ago draped ominously over the trail or cut to allow a body to pass through them.
 Creeks dribbled with water so fresh that you could smell it.
 I zipped through open sections, grabbing trees to rip around turns, each time expecting to see this mythical mob of front pack runners.

 I scored a 6th place Strava segment trophy for my efforts from bee-sting peak to the 25k aid station, yet only overtook a handful of runners.
 Frankly, though, I was having too much fun to care.
 I paired up with one of the jerseyed team runners, a “old guy” (his words, not mine) who was in his fourth year running this race, and we had a blast flying through trail that just kept dropping and dropping.
 I was in trail running heaven.